karlalockhart/The-Black-Artist-Project/README.md

 This single page application (SPA) is about giving easier access to finding and curating black art and black artist.
 It's a site that gathers a collection of black art & artist from other art sites including the MET (Metropolitan Museum) and The Art Institute of Chicago, thus utilizing their api via db.json.
 This SPA will include HTML, CSS, & JavaScript.

 Page Organization:
->top: Header
+>top: Header > Title of Project > The Black Artist Project or B.A.P.
->left side: navigation area
+>top: navigation area > search bar, dark mode and contact form
 >container: content

 Open API to utilize: